diengiau/tps/README.md

 After running these codes, the results will be in **output** folder.

 ## Data
-In the `data` folder, we provide final data of the study:
+In the `data` folder, we also provide final data of the study:
 - tps_ts.csv: Time series of the TPS average across firms.
 This data is created from **01_construct_tps_panel.qmd**
 - tps_evtstudy_2016.dta: The event-study cross-sectional data for the 2016 Trump election.
 This data is created using file **t3_main.do**